jose-techcode/SysAdmin-Tool/README.md

 # 8.1.
 Run in Docker (with bash)

-- Execute this script to build Docker image and scan with Trivy
+- Execute this script to build binary and Docker image and scan it with Trivy

 ./docker_trivy.sh